andreyorst/fennel-conditions/doc/fennel-conditions.md

 (make-condition condition-object arg1 ...)
 ```

-Derives condition from `condition-object`.
+Creates an instance of `condition-object`.
 Accepts any amount of
-additional arguments that will be passed as arguments to handlers when
+additional arguments that will be passed as arguments to a handler
-handling this condition instance.
+when handling this condition instance.

 Condition created with `define-condition` and derived condition are
 different objects, but the condition system sees those as the same
-condition.
-Comparison semantics are such that derived condition is
+type.
+Comparison semantics are such that derived condition is equal
-equal to it's base condition object.
+to its base condition object.

 ### Examples

-Defining a condition, and making instance of this condition with two
+Defining a condition, making instance of this condition with two
 arguments, and registering the handler for the original condition
 object: